hahooh/hide-stuff/readme.md

 # Hide Stuff

 ### What is it for
-Hide stuff on web pages when they are blocking good contents from us
+Hide stuff on web pages when they are blocking contents from us